kragen/dernocua/text/capacitive-displacement.md

 I was thinking about the kind of capacitive linear encoder sensor used by digital calipers today.
-It occurred to me that it's a wonderful way to increase the precision of machinery, stage by stage, and it ought to be straightforward to manufacture a bootstrapping version by hand.
+It occurred to me that it’s a wonderful way to increase the precision of machinery, stage by stage, and it ought to be straightforward to manufacture a bootstrapping version by hand.

-The basic primitive is that you have a couple of "combs" with the same spacing on two different circuit boards.
+The basic primitive is that you have a couple of “combs” with the same spacing on two different circuit boards.
 Each comb consists of a sequence of parallel wide conductive lines with wide spaces between them, which are all connected electrically together with some sort of